Meet our management team

 Mr. Steve Books

-Steve is the VP of Operations at Phoenix.
+Steve is the Executive Vice President of Phoenix.
 He is a seasoned executive with extensive experience in General Management and Operations in entrepreneurial manufacturing organizations that required leadership to accelerate from early stage, to the next level of business success.
 As part of Marquette Medical Systems, Steve was responsible for the P&L of the $200 million Cardiology division, after filling a number of manufacturing and engineering management roles.
 GE purchased MMS in 1999 and Steve began managing Global Operations and Supply Chain for GE-Marquette.
 More recently, Steve was responsible for R&D, Service, Manufacturing, and H/R as COO of TomoTherapy, an innovative radiation therapy device manufacturer for cancer treatment.

 Ms. Karina Carver

-Karina is the VP of Finance at Phoenix.
+Karina is the CFO Phoenix.
 Ms. Carver has over 20 years of Accounting and Finance experience in a variety of industries at companies both large and small.
 From 2009 – 2017, Ms. Carver was with Fiskars, a multi-national consumer products company.
 During her time at Fiskars, she provided financial support for a variety of product lines and initiatives.
 Prior to joining Fiskars, Ms. Carver worked for AE Business Solutions, IT hardware and services provider, Thermo Fisher, a scientific instruments maker, US Cellular, and Schneider National, a transportation and logistics company.
 Ms. Carver holds a Bachelor of Business Administration in Accounting from University of Wisconsin-Madison.

 Board of Directors